Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Stability of Synchronous Dynamics

-In this section, we study the link between the stability index of a signed graph $G = (V, E \cup D, z)$ and the dynamics induced by a threshold network defined over $G$.
-In particular, we give a sufficient condition for stability as well as necessary conditions for it.
-We study stability from two approaches.
-Firstly, we study the synchronous dynamics, i.e., the ones induced by the parallel update modes, and we focus on the existence of fixed points as only attractors of the dynamics and continue with the existence of total two cycles.
-Secondly, we study the dynamics from a more general standpoint, by focusing on periodic update modes.
-We show notably that with no assumptions, long cycles (i.e., super polynomial cycles in the size of the network) may appear.
+In this section, we study the link between the stability index of a signed graph $(G,w)$ and the synchronous dynamics induced by any threshold network defined over it.
+In particular, we give necessarily and sufficient conditions for stability.
+We focus in this section on the synchronous dynamics, i.e., the ones induced by parallel update schemes, and we focus on the existence of fixed points as only attractors of the dynamics and continue with the existence of total two cycles.